 Well, it had to happen sometime.
-After stirring up a hornet’s nest the last time I discussed Robert Kiyosaki, it somewhat became inevitable that I would review his very well known personal finance book, Rich Dad, Poor Dad.
+After stirring up a hornet’s nest in my previous post, Deconstructing Robert Kiyosaki, it somewhat became inevitable that I would review his very well known personal finance book, Rich Dad, Poor Dad.
 This book has been inspirational to many people, but the book seems to have produced as many critics as champions.
 What about me?
 As I write this review, I’m reading this book for the third time.
 I thought it might be insightful to immediately mention the first two times I read the book and my reactions following the reading.

 The first time I read the book, I felt inspired.
 I wanted to run out and start following some of the ideas in the book, but what I found is that you can’t just merely run down to the “courthouse steps,” spend five hours, and come away with $60,000 in cash, I became really disillusioned.
 I eventually ran into John T. Reed’s lengthy negative analysis of RDPD and was almost shocked at the level of criticism of the book, and with that criticism, I read the book a second time and concluded that the book was a waste of time.
 It was shortly after this second reading that I was requested by a reader to write up my thoughts on the author, who has written a large number of similar books.

 So what kind of book would cause such a strong shift in opinion?
 Rich Dad, Poor Dad is basically what I would call a personal finance perspective told in the form of a parable, much like a book I reviewed earlier, The Wealthy Barber.
 But while The Wealthy Barber basically related the basics of personal money management in the parable along with examples that you could directly research and work out yourself, Rich Dad, Poor Dad is about a complete rethinking of how money works.
 For example, rather than seeing an asset as something with value, this book defines an asset as being something that generates cash flow.
 This means that according to this book, your home is not an asset.